omnilaboratory/obd/README.md

   <img width="500" alt="Screenshot of Websocket online testing site" src="https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/imgs/WebSocketTestSite.png">
 </p>

-Then input `ws://127.0.0.1:60020/ws`, press `Connect`, on the right text pannel, displays `CONNECTED`, then we are ready to send messeages to OBD node.
+Input `ws://127.0.0.1:60020/ws`, press `Connect`.
+If on the right text pannel, displays `CONNECTED`, then we are ready to send messeages to OBD.

-The first message is get new Omni address for a channel. input the following request into the Message box, and press `SEND`:
+The first message is to get new Omni address for a channel. input the following request into the Message box, and press `SEND`:
 ```
 {"type":1001"data":"email"}
 ```